Embo, Sutherland: Fishing

+Gaelic

 Nancy Dorian's research of the local East Sutherland Gaelic dialect showed that in 1964, over 100 of the village's total population of fewer than 300 still actively spoke Gaelic, and that many more had a "smattering" or were perfect passive bilinguals.
 This percentage even briefly increased during the 1970s with "returners" to the village.
 Until the end of the 1970s at least, Embo was a bilingual Gaelic and English speaking community.
 Brora and Golspie had much smaller percentages of Gaelic speakers at that time.

 As with the entire region of East Sutherland, the end of the 19th century and the collapse of the fishing industry coincided with the decline of Gaelic as the majority language of the people.

+The last two native speakers of East Sutherland Gaelic, sisters Wilma and Jessie Ross, passed away respectively in 2017 and 2020 in Embo.

+Twin towns

 Embo is informally "twinned" with Kaunakakai on the island of Molokai in Hawaii.

+Environment

 Coul Links, an area of sand dunes protected as part of a Site of Special Scientific Interest (SSSI), lies to the north of the village.
 As of February 2019 a company led by American Todd Warnock is proposing to build a golf course on the links; the Scottish Government has referred the proposal to a planning inquiry, which will determine whether the development is to be permitted.